 The period character separates the name of the main project from its subproject.
 Subprojects can have their own subprojects, but be careful about making your life too complicated.
 This is still just a single string of text, and a typo can create an unintended new project.

-is listed beneath its main project, indented slightly to show the
+listed beneath its main project, indented slightly to show the relation.

 Summarizing tasks by project